FOR GRADES 7–12 AND POSTGRADUATES

 - 10-month tennis training with optional academic program for USTA/ITF players in grades 7–12 and postgraduates

 - 10-month tennis training only for ATP and WTA players

-- Twenty hours of tennis training with a coach per week
+- Fifteen hours of individual and/or group tennis training per week

-- Five hours of tennis conditioning with a trainer per week
+- Four hours of tennis conditioning with a trainer per week

-- Three nutritious, organic meals daily at the highly acclaimed Ross Café (weekdays only for non-boarders)
+- Nutritious, organic meals daily at the highly acclaimed Ross Café (weekdays only for non-boarders)

-- Individual and group mental strategy and tournament prep discussions
+- Individual and group mental conditioning and tournament prep discussions

 - Individualized competition calendar

 - Traveling tournament coaching (travel expenses not included)